Caleblan/RISC-Calculator/README.md

+Just a brief overview of how my program works:
+- All user input and printing of strings is handled in userInputProject.c and userInputProject.h.
+- All mathematical commands as well checks are called from ARM assembly.
 If an error occurs, the mathematical functions in ARM will call one of the following error functions in C:

 1. printOverflow